 Substance abuse prevention is about so much more than simply telling kids not to use alcohol or other drugs.
 Effective prevention starts with identifying what children and youth in the community need, and then meeting that need with research-backed strategies.

 Risk & Protective Factors: The Foundation for Effective Prevention

 Risk factors are those things that increase the chance a child will become vulnerable to making risky or unhealthy decisions.
-A few risk factors include:
+Risk factors include:

-In contrast, protective factors help lower the likelihood a child will be at risk.
-Examples of protective factors include:
+In contrast, protective factors help lower the likelihood a child will be at risk, such as: